-For a multi-course event, a competitor's score shall be the total of his/her best time on each course.
-In the event a competitor does not have a time on a course, he/she shall receive a DNF for the event.
+For a multi-course event, a competitor's score shall be the total of their best time on each course.
+In the event a competitor does not have a time on a course, they shall receive a DNF for the event.